mnicolae/learning-notes/books/the-staff-engineers-path.md

 #### Risks

-* Try to predict some of the risks.
+* Try to predict some risks.
 What could happen that could prevent you from your goals on deadline?

 #### History